marciof/Eon/specification/specification.md

 ## Function

 An immutable sequence composed of a function followed by zero or more values as the arguments.
 This sequence associates consecutive positive integer keys in ascending order with positional arguments, including any keyword arguments as well.
-An empty function evaluates to itself.

 Calling a function creates a new [bindings](#bindings) map using the [deferred](#defer) function call, [prototypically](#prototype) inherited from the current bindings in scope, and then evaluates it using the new bindings returning the result.
+Calling an empty function evaluates to itself.

 - **Prototype:** empty [function](#function), `()`
 - **Base Prototype:** empty [map](#map), `{:}`